jupyterhub/binderhub/paper.md

 # Summary

-BinderHub is a framework for enabling authors to create sharable, interactive computational environments by specifying their environment in an online git repository.
+BinderHub enables authors to create sharable, interactive computational environments by specifying their environment in an online git repository.

+BinderHub runs a service that lets users put their code in a repository online, use the BinderHub service to build a Docker image using configuration files in that repository, then serve that Docker image to users via a public link.
+BinderHub will flexibly create cloud resources as users request to interact with a particular repository's link, and will automatically destroy these resources after periods of inactivity.
+A public deployment of BinderHub exists at `mybinder.org`, though BinderHub is designed to be deployed by anyone.
+It is cloud-agnostic and can support many different workflows.

 BinderHub interfaces closely with the [JupyterHub Helm Chart](https://github.com/jupyterhub/zero-to-jupyterhub-k8s), which runs a JupyterHub service on Kubernetes.
-It includes a Python module with logic for reading Git repositories from various providers (e.g., GitHub), generating a Docker image for the environment specified in that repository, and creating a link that users can share with others.
+It includes a Python module that interfaces with other open-source tools (e.g., [repo2docker](https://github.com/jupyter/repo2docker)) to run the service described above.
 It also includes a Helm chart template that allows others to deploy their own Binder service using Kubernetes.

+For more information, see the [BinderHub documentation](https://binderhub.readthedocs.io) as well as the [Binder user documentation](https://docs.mybinder.org).

 _Note: Author ordering is in alphabetical order._